foopod/trump/README.md

 ## Info

-`tweets.txt` is holds more than 30,000 of his tweets going back to 2009.
+`tweets.txt` holds more than 30,000 of his tweets going back to 2009.
 Sourced from http://trumptwitterarchive.com/.

 `generatengrams.js` generates a set of ngrams(2) in the format of a markov chain.
 This is saved as `tweetngrams.json`.